x

 The Rise of Central IRBs

-In the later years of the 20th century, CROs proliferated and competed to improve study timelines for their sponsor clients, who began pushing for greater research efficiencies internally and with their partners.
-More commercial and unaffiliated sites also entered the research field, and central IRBs began playing a larger role.
-Within the last two decades, institutions began to establish relationships with external IRBs for a few reasons, including to:
+In the later years of the 20th century, CROs proliferated and competed to improve study timelines for their sponsor clients.
+Sponsors also began to push for greater research efficiencies internally and with their partners.
+More commercial and unaffiliated sites then entered the research field, and central IRBs began playing a larger role.

 In 2006, the FDA published guidance making it clear the agency supports the use of centralized IRB review, paving the way for future regulatory actions.
-The guidance emphasizes sIRB oversight’s value in increasing efficiency and reducing administrative burden.
+The guidance emphasizes sIRB’s value in increasing efficiency and reducing administrative burden.

 Subsequent sIRB Initiatives

-In 2016, National Institutes of Health (NIH) announced its Single IRB Policy, requiring domestic awardees and domestic sites conducting NIH-funded multisite research to move to a single IRB of record.
+In 2016, the National Institutes of Health (NIH) announced its Single IRB Policy, requiring domestic awardees and domestic sites conducting NIH-funded multisite research to move to an sIRB of record.
 The revised Common Rule mandated sIRB oversight for cooperative research, effective January 2020.
-Signed into law in 2016, the 21st Century Cures Act suggested centralized IRB review as a way for the U.S. government to reduce “duplication of effort” in human subject protections.
-It also removes “local” from “IRB” in the device regulations, another step to enable sIRB review.

 Single IRB (sIRB) vs Central IRB (cIRB) – What’s the Difference?